shiflett/subsolar/README.md

 ## Usage

 To use, first find where your Textual themes are located.
-This might work for you:
+This will probably work for you:

     $ cd ~/Library/Containers/com.codeux.irc.textual/Data/Library/Application\ Support/Textual\ IRC/Styles

-Next, just clone this project right there:
+Next, just clone this project there:

     $ git clone git@github.com:shiflett/subsolar.git